bkase/slides/adts-in-objective-c/slides.md

 (pinterest feed picture)

-Note: for many cases of information modelling (taking the spec and putting it into code); I'm using the feed as an example of where this type of thing would fit: Right now we have Pin, Story, Board (and now Tries?), maybe food reviews?, it seems like we're going to keep adding new variants
+Note: for many cases of information modelling (taking the spec and putting it into code); I'm using the feed as an example of where this type of thing would fit: Right now we have Pin, Story, Board, what if we add another variant

 !!!